thomas-dubard/Grid-disturbance-database/README.md

 Explain how to run the automated tests for this system

-To run the test for the functions in the class DBGrid test_demo_MySQL.py, it is necessary to filled in the file : the name and adress of the database MySQL created for data storage.
+To run the test program test_demo_MySQL.py for the functions in the class DBGrid (in dbgrid.py), it is necessary to fill in the file : the name and adress of the database MySQL created for data storage.
 Then run the file test_demo_MySQL.py in the terminal.
 Expected outputs are demonstrated in the file test_demo_MySQL_expected_output.txt.

 ### Break down into end to end tests